 Lift-up storage beds, where the entire mattress lifts up to reveal the huge cavity in the bed base, are a relatively new innovation.
 These ottoman style bed storage areas are particularly useful for storing bulky items such as suitcases and duvets.
 Look for one that is powered by a gas-lift mechanism so that it is not heavy to lift.
-The Baxter lift-up storage bed, shown above, is also raised slightly above the ground on feet so that you can see a little beneath the bed, which will help a room to feel slightly larger too.
+The Harrison lift-up storage bed, shown above, is also raised slightly above the ground on feet so that you can see a little beneath the bed, which will help a room to feel slightly larger too.

 This new Silentnight Pocket Geltex 2000 divan bed features a lift up ottoman storage area at the foot half of the bed and the option for drawers in the top section.

 Child and teen storage beds

 You can get beds designed for children and teenagers that come with built-in storage too.
 Deep drawers are particularly useful for storing toys, games and clothes.
 The Woood Stage bed, featured above, is a little wider than standard beds, but it comes with a built-in bedside table area.

 Check out our buyer's guide to cabin beds